-Daniel in the Lions' Den: A Public Faith for God's Glory and the Common Good
+Sermon Summary: Daniel in the Lions' Den: A Public Faith for God's Glory and the Common Good (Daniel 6)

 May we, like Daniel, be faithful witnesses to a watching world, proclaiming God’s goodness and trusting in His power to deliver and rescue His people.

-Daniel in the Lions' Den: A Public Faith for God's Glory and the Common Good
+Sermon Summary: Daniel in the Lions' Den: A Public Faith for God's Glory and the Common Good (Daniel 6)

 In Daniel 6, we encounter one of the most well-known narratives in Scripture—the story of Daniel in the lions' den.
-Beyond the drama of his miraculous deliverance, this account offers profound insight into the nature of public faith.
-Should we live out our beliefs openly, or should we keep them private?
-Many wrestle with this question in workplaces, schools, and communities where there is growing pressure to make faith personal and invisible.
+Beyond the drama of his miraculous deliverance, this account sheds light on an essential question for believers: Should we live out our faith openly, or keep it private?
+This question is increasingly relevant in workplaces, schools, and communities where the prevailing pressure is to make faith personal and invisible.
+With this tension in mind, let us draw a simple yet profound observation from the text: Your public faith is a public good.

 Daniel’s Faith Was Public (Daniel 6:1-5)